crocs-muni/ECTester/README.md

 For example:
 `secg/secp192r1` identifies the SECG 192 bit prime field curve known as `secp192r1`.

-For more info about the curves see [CURVES](docs/CURVES.md).
+For more info about the curves and curve categories see [CURVES](docs/CURVES.md).

 ### Example

+Snippet below shows running the default test suite while simulating(`-s`), so using JCardSim.
+This shows that JCardsim simulates 112b Fp support with default curve present and supports ECDH, ECDHC and ECDSA.

-    > java -jar ECTesterReader.jar -t -a -s
+    > java -jar ECTesterReader.jar -t -s
     ═══ Running test suite: default ═══
     ═══ The default test suite run basic support of ECDH and ECDSA.
     ═══ Card ATR: 3bfa1800008131fe454a434f5033315632333298